 If you’re one of the one in 1,000 people who suffer from cluster headaches, you know how painful this common condition is.
 Although they are often compared to migraines, cluster headaches are different because the condition involves the occurrence of several painful headaches that occur behind your eye or on one side of the head within 24 hours.

 Cluster headaches have characteristic pain and patterns.
 Describing this pain and accompanying neurological examinations are necessary for your doctor to properly diagnose the condition.
-You can expect a series of procedures that assess brain function along with testing your reflexes, nerves, and sense to help rule out other conditions.
+You can expect a series of procedures that assess brain function along with testing your reflexes, nerves, and senses to help rule out other conditions.
 These measures are usually normal in cluster headache patients.